"What is this trend, and how did you get into this?"

 After collecting thousands of vintage stamps to address my own wedding invitations in a similar fashion, I found myself left with both a growing collection of vintage postage, and a growing desire to share the many ways one can combine vintage postage in a fashion that awes the recipient.

 In an age where paper correspondence is used less-and-less, my husband and I wanted our invitations to stand out and impress our guests.
 We were overwhelmed by the response we got from our wedding guests, and we have been similarly overwhelmed by the feedback we've received from our clients.

 Recipients are touched by the effort and thought that goes into curating a beautiful set of vintage postage, and we're convinced that a gorgeous set of postage can help set the tone for a lovely event.
 We can't wait to help you find the perfect set of vintage postage.

 "how much do custom collections cost?..."

-We price out custom sets by the stamp, and while pricing varies we can provide some general guidelines for most of our projects:
+There is no additional fee for custom design work, and we price out custom sets by the stamp (you can browse stamp-by-stamp pricing in our shop section).
+While pricing varies, we can provide some general guidelines of what we typically see for most of our projects:

 - Postage over 2 ounces, or postage for irregular sized, thick, or rigid invitations varies.
-Please check with your post office and we can go from there.
+Please check with your post office on expected shipping costs and we can go from there.

 ...In short: It varies!